Uninterrupted WiFi: Roaming (Fast Transition)

 vi /etc/config/wireless

-For the operation of the terminal editor VI, see: VI Editor - Commands.
+To operate the VI terminal editor, see: VI Editor - Commands.

 option bss_transition '1'